 NA was founded in 1953.
 In 1978, there were fewer than two hundred registered groups in three countries; in 1982, eleven countries had twelve hundred groups; by 1993, there were over 25,000 meetings in over sixty countries.
-Now in 2007 there are nearly 44,000 meetings held every week in 127 countries, speaking over 65 languages.
+Today (in 2013) there are over 61,000 meetings held every week in 129 countries, speaking over 65 languages.

 Survey of the Aotearoa New Zealand Fellowship

-The inaugural survey of the members of Narcotics Anonymous was conducted at 82 participating NA meetings during survey week - Friday 16 November to Thursday 23 November 2004.
-The survey included 28 questions covering Core Demographics (sex, age, clean time - abstinent from drugs, geographic location, ethnicity, labour force, educational qualifications, occupation, and health), NA Participation (influence on first NA attendance, where the member first got clean, meeting attendance, sponsorship, and the Twelve Steps), and Addiction (length of drug use, drug of choice, most commonly used drug, and criminal convictions).
+The survey included 31 questions covering Core Demographics (sex, age, clean time – abstinent from drugs, geographic location, ethnicity, labour force, educational qualifications, occupation, and health), NA Participation (influence on first NA attendance, where the member first got clean, meeting attendance, sponsorship, and the Twelve Steps), and Addiction (length of drug use, drug of choice, most commonly used drug, and criminal convictions).

-Members range in age from under 20 to over sixty years old, with the average (and median) age being 35 years.
+Members range in age from under 20 to over 70 years old, with the average (and median) age being 39 years.

 Clean time refers to the current length of time that a member has been abstinent from drugs.
 It was expected that there would be significantly more people with lower clean time, and the table below indicates this.

 |Current Length of Clean Time||Percent|

 |1 year – less than 2 years||12|